sun-heqi/Hot2Mol/README.md

 # Hot2Mol

-## Overview

-This repository contains the PyTorch implementation of *Designing target-specific PPI inhibitors with hot-spot-guided deep generative model*.
+TThis is a repository of our paper "Designing target-specific PPI inhibitors with hot-spot-guided deep generative model".

 Protein-protein interactions (PPIs) play crucial roles in cellular functions and represent compelling targets for drug discovery.
 However, developing effective small molecule inhibitors for PPIs is challenging due to their flat and wide interfaces.
 To address this challenge, we propose Hot2Mol, a deep learning framework designed to generate PPI inhibitors by mimicking the pharmacophores of hot-spot residues, thereby achieving high affinity and selectivity.
-Hot2Mol utilizes E(n)-equivariant graph neural networks to accurately encode 3D molecular structures and pharmacophore patterns.
-A conditional transformer is used to generate molecules while optimizing drug-like properties.

 ![model_framework.png](pics%2Fmodel_framework.png)